The ability to surprise yourself is a wonderful gift.

 I’d always wanted to live in a big city, but never thought it would happen for me.
 All of a sudden, I had this window of opportunity where I was completely untethered.
 After a few months of interviews, I got a job in Chicago.
 I sold my few possessions in Albuquerque, put my dog Lily in the car, and drove to the midwest.

 Moving to Chicago by myself was terrifying.
 I only knew one person, my closest friend from my childhood.
 I’d never ridden public transport before and had no idea how the buses and trains worked.

 Just like I learned to adjust to life on my own in Albuquerque, I adjusted to city life.
 I liked my job, I made a bunch of new friends.
 And I was so unbelievably proud of myself for having made the choice to live in a big city.

 Now, 6 years later, another huge change is underway.
-One of the biggest reasons I knew I could do this trip (aside from having Nate with me of course) is that breakup in 2010.
+One of the biggest reasons I knew I could do this trip (aside from having Nate with me of course) is that breakup.
 Despite all of the pain and discomfort, I proved to myself I could do hard things.
-I showed myself how capable I was after having the rug pulled out from under me, with almost no friends, nowhere to live and virtually no possessions.
+I showed myself how capable I was after having the rug pulled out from under me, with almost no friends, nowhere to live, and virtually no possessions.
 I was okay.
 I survived.